Quick Start

 cp palpo-example.toml palpo.toml

-3. Initialize the Configuration
+3. Initialize Configuration

-• [db].url: a valid PostgreSQL connection string such as postgresql://palpo:change_me@localhost:5432/palpo.
+• [db].url: Provide the correct PostgreSQL connection string, e.g., postgresql://palpo:change_me@localhost:5432/palpo.

 4. Start Palpo